hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 #### Bonus: pretty print in ordered format

 The default print of `dict` has unreadable special chars like `{,},:`.
 Can you print the result in a ascii table like what we did in the mortgage schedule?
-Please rank the table from highest frequence to lowest frequency.
+Please rank the table from highest frequency to lowest frequency.

 #### Bonus: Use the Counter class